When You Get a Little Lonely: Aftermath

 In a 2008 interview, McCormick said she was disappointed by the recording process for When You Get a Little Lonely: "I kinda felt like it wasn't done the right way.
 There are certain rules in Nashville, and my album didn't really follow them."
 She wished the process had been "more organic" and that she could have written at least one of the songs.
+When You Get A Little Lonely is her only album as a solo artist.

 According to a 2015 AXS article, McCormick has "long been associated with country music", including her portrayal of Barbara Mandrell in the 1997 television film Get to the Heart: The Barbara Mandrell Story.
 She lip-synced to Mandrell's music, saying; "Really, in a piece like this, you're playing that person.
 I would never be able to sound like her."
 Also in 1997, McCormick was an opening act for Clint Black and Faith Hill, and performed with Hal Ketchum and the Confederate Railroad.

 McCormick appeared in the music video for Brad Paisley's 2007 song "Online".
 The following year, she competed on the first season of the reality television show Gone Country; as the prize, John Rich would produce the winner's song, and it would be sent to radio.
 McCormick said it was a "lifelong dream to have a song on the radio".
 In March 2008, Julio Iglesias Jr. was announced as the winner of the season.
 Access Hollywood's executive producer Rob Silverstein hired McCormick as a red-carpet reporter for the 2008 CMT Music Awards after seeing her on Gone Country.